Contact Us | Press Office | About Us | Vaccines | International | Our Charity

 The hospital has a long standing partnership with Twin Vision, a media charity specialising in projects that develop skills in photography, film, animation and audio.

-Twin Vision have developed a number of innovative animation projects with patients in the hospital.
-These include the ‘Welcome to 3B’ animation, made by Oncology patients for other Oncology patients who are visiting Ward 3B for the first time.
+Other innovative projects include the ‘Welcome to 3B’ animation, made by Oncology patients for other Oncology patients who are visiting Ward 3B for the first time.
 The film covers all aspects of life on the ward from a patient’s perspective, such as meals prepared by the ward chef to activities in the school room.

 You can view the film below and also the accompanying documentary by clicking here.